 Ignoring or sidestepping those sanctions can be a costly mistake.
 Fines are substantial and can top more than $1 million per violation.
 That’s no chump change.

 The impetus for all these new sanctions comes thanks to the Foreign Narcotics Kingpin Designation Act, also known as the Kingpin Act.
 Enacted in 2000, it prohibits all trade and financial transactions between U.S. companies, citizens or resident aliens, regardless of where they live, and drug traffickers.
 Individuals and companies that violate those sanctions can be prosecuted and fined up to $1.075 million per violation.
-Modeled after similar sanctions used against Columbian drug lords, it also allows for the seizure of assets belonging to cartels operating in the United States.
+Modelled after similar sanctions used against Columbian drug lords, it also allows for the seizure of assets belonging to cartels operating in the United States.

 It wasn’t until May 2016, however, that federal officials began putting pressure on Panama, which has long been known as a hotbed for the drug trade.
 That’s when the United States announced sanctions against the Waked Money Laundering Organization, its leaders and associates along with 68 companies linked to the cartel, including a Panamanian bank.